 The trams, sleepy but obedient, are carrying the thickest winter coats.
-The seams have unraveled due to the double layer of pullovers beneath them and the eyes read the co-passengers like a book with a beginning, but without a middle or an end.
+The seams have unravelled due to the double layer of pullovers beneath them and the eyes read the co-passengers like a book with a beginning but without a middle or an end.
 Most of these thick coats are disembarking in front of Central Station, its entrance always covered by a shadow that seems amphitheatric.
 Doors open and close and the beggars are walking around, fishing only the bad-tempered passengers: it’s a glance of solidarity that they’re searching for, not the money in the wallet.
-One should spend a quarter of an hour in front of Central Station, because on that spot all the neighborhoods of Helsinki are condensing; on that spot the wrinkles on the foreheads seem like frozen railroad tracks.
+One should spend a quarter of an hour in front of Central Station because on that spot all the neighbourhoods of Helsinki are condensing; on that spot, the wrinkles on the foreheads seem like frozen railroad tracks.

-The studious visitor, the one that carries in his luggage grief but not hope, is usually jealous of the people sitting inside the cozy cafés.
+The studious visitor of Helsinki, the one that carries in his luggage grief but not hopes, is usually jealous of the people sitting inside the cosy cafés.
 The windows are steamed by faces exhaling words; human snouts crouching into wide coffee pots.
 Aside, on tiny plates, sweets not bigger than sugar cubes present proudly themselves: they cost more than the coffee.
 All those underpopulated tables are becoming a cheap allegory about life up north: people diffused in a territory, trying to muzzle the weather by shutting a heavy door in its face, the same way that one is shutting his eyes in order to forget.

 The sea is everywhere.
 Once in a while, somewhere ashore, somebody is exiting a steaming building and runs towards the sea.
 He or she is half naked and is holding a towel.
 A dive for a couple of seconds into the cold sea and then the person runs back inside again.
 The less courageous prefer to stay away from the sea and they just sit on the chairs outside of the sauna.
 They return two, three times inside the steaming building and they repeat the ritual as if this is a ceremony of purification.
 It’s a siesta that has to be done with eyes wide open and the body suffers without tears.